neo4j/neo4j-ogm/README.md

 The reference guide is the best place to get started (link here).

-The sample application described in the reference guide is available here (link).
+[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university), the sample application from the reference guide is a working example of a Spring Boot app that uses the Neo4j OGM library.

 ## Snapshots